-In light of this situation, the Commission next proposed that the Government of the United Kingdom should procure the quantities of bread cereals and sugar previously agreed, against a guarantee either by the Commission of reimbursement at an early date after 15 May out of the revenues of Palestine.
-The Commission recognized explicitly that the cost of any food supplies obtain in this way to cover the needs of Palestine after 15 May should be met out of such Palestine revenues as will be at the disposal of the Commission after that date.
+11. In the light of this situation, the Commission next proposed that the Government of the United Kingdom should procure the quantities of bread cereals and sugar previously agreed, against a guarantee by the Commission of reimbursement at an early date after 15 May out of the revenues of Palestine.
+The Commission recognized explicitly that the cost of any food supplies obtained in this way to cover the needs of Palestine after 15 May should be met out of such Palestine revenues as will be at the disposal of the Commission after that date.
 As an alternative, the Commission proposed that the repayment for such supplies provided by the Government of the United Kingdom should be guaranteed either by the current income or by the surplus assets of the Palestine Currency Board.

-The Commission received the reply to these proposals in a letter dated April 1948.
-The Mandatory Power re-stated its position that, although it in willing to undertake procurement and shipping arrangements on an agency basis, it finds it impossible for the Government of Palestine to advance money for the procurement of these supplies.
+12. The Commission received the reply to these proposals in a letter dated 5 April 1948.
+The Mandatory Power re-stated its position that, although it is willing to undertake procurement and shipping arrangements on an agency basis, it finds it impossible for the Government of Palestine to advance money for the procurement of these supplies.
 Further, the Government of the United Kingdom is unwilling either to advance the money for these supplies or to accept the Commission's pledge of a portion of the future revenues of Palestine.
-As regards the alternative proposal of the Commission, the Mandatory Power replied as follows: "His Majesty's Government consider that the disposal of Palestine Currency Board funds would be a matter on which the views of the successor currency authority should be obtained under the General Assembly's Partition Plan, this was envisaged to be the Joint Economic Board and until the future currency authority is set up, the disposal of any such funds must rest in abeyance."
-The Commission is greatly surprised at this view taken by the Mandatory Power, since the Assembly resolution clearly establishes it as the successor currency authority in Palestine on the termination of the Mandate.
-This is the first intimation the Commission has had from the Mandatory Power that it does not recognize the Commission as the successor authority in this regard.
+As regards the alternative proposal of the Commission, the Mandatory Power replied as follows: "His Majesty's Government consider that the disposal of Palestine Currency Board funds would be a matter on which the views of the successor currency authority should be obtained.
+Under the General Assembly's Partition Plan, this was envisaged to be the Joint Economic Board and until the future currency authority is set up, the disposal of any such funds must rest in abeyance."
+The Commission is not in agreement with this view taken by the Mandatory Power, since the Assembly resolution (paragraph I, B, 13) clearly establishes it; for the transitional period following the termination of the Mandate, as the authority in Palestine under which the Joint Economic Board is to act.

-The Mandatory Power further suggested, in the letter of 5 April, that "the Commission might wish to consider approaching the Secretary-General with a view to funds being provided for this purpose.
+13. The Mandatory Power further suggested, in the letter of 5 April, that "the Commission might wish to consider approaching the Secretary-General with a view to funds being provided for this purpose.
 His Majesty's Government understand that the Secretary-General has powers to advance up to two million dollars at his own discretion and further amounts with the agreement of the Advisory Committee out of the Working Capital of the United Nations for purposes of urgent economic rehabilitation.
-It appears to His Majesty's Government that the financing of urgent supplies for Palestine would come within this definition.
-In any case, if for any reason this were not immediately possible, the support of the Secretary-General might well facilitate the making of arrangements on the lines referred to in subparagraph (8) above."
+It appears to His Majesty's Government that the financing of urgent supplies for Palestine would come within this definition."

-The Commission is advised, however, that the sum required, not less than \$4,000,000, far exceeds the amount which at present is available to the Secretary-General under the authorization quoted by the Mandatory Power.
-Even with the approval of the Advisory Committee the withdrawal of the required amount from the Working Capital Fund would place the United Nations in a difficult cash position.
+14. The Commission is advised, however, that the sum required, not less than \$4,000,000, far exceeds the amount which at present is available to the Secretary-General under the authorization quoted by the Mandatory Power.
+Even assuming the approval of the Advisory Committee for the withdrawal from the Working Capital Fund of the amount required, the fact is that this Fund might be unduly strained by such withdrawal at this time, since it was not designed to meet major operational expenditures in excess of those already authorized in the Working Capital Fund Resolution.